DevExpress/testcafe-examples/README.md

 ## Examples in This Repository

-> We are in the process of filling this repository with more examples.
+> We are in the process of adding more examples to this repository.

 The repository includes the following examples: